conjure-up/conjure-up/.github/ISSUE_TEMPLATE.md

 tar cvzf conjure-up.tar.gz ~/.cache/conjure-up
 ```

-## Sosreport
+## Crashdump

-In order to better get an overall idea of your system setup please also attach a **sosreport**
+In order to better get an overall idea of your system setup please also attach a
+**juju-crashdump** with **sosreport** plugin enabled.

 ```
-sudo apt install sosreport
-sosreport
+sudo snap install juju-crashdump --classic && juju crashdump -a sosreport`
 ```

 The resulting output file can be attached to this issue.